mbarchfe/solar-logger-sqlite/mocktty/README.txt

 the data written to /tmp/mocktty with request patterns given in mockdata.yaml.
 If a valid pattern is found, the script writes the appropriate response to /tmp/mocktty.

+The mock tty can be created on the same host where also the ruby runs or they can be on separate hosts.

+socat PTY,link=/tmp/mocktty,raw,echo=0 EXEC:"ruby1.9 serialmock.rb
+socat PTY,link=/tmp/mocktty TCP:192.168.1.181:7070

 With the solar-logger.ini set up accordingly the mock tty should allow to run the solar-logger without serial devices attached.
 You should set at least the following attributes in solar-logger.ini: